nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

 * 3b.
-The given details to edit are invalid
+The given details to edit are invalid.

     * 3b1.
 UniNurse shows an error message.

       Use case resumes at step 2.

 * 3c.
-The new details to be updated are invalid
+The new details to be updated are invalid.

     * 3b1.
 UniNurse shows an error message.